JeanYunqiLuo/JeanYunqiLuo.github.io/_pages/cv.md

 MSc thesis - Gertsenshtein Mechanism and its Potential Applications in Gravitational Waves Detection
 ------
 Supervised by [Prof. Carlo Contaldi](https://profiles.imperial.ac.uk/c.contaldi).
-Coming soon.
+Available: [MSc thesis](../files/MScThesis.pdf).
 30th May 2024 — 20th September 2024.
+Currenly working on turning this dissertation into a publication, aiming at Classical and Quantum Gravity.
+Draft avaliable for PhD applications upon request (comittee or potential supervisor).

 BSc thesis - Fifth Force and Vainshtein Mechanism
 ------